dscho/xkcd/content/comics/2013-8-19-exoplanet-names.md

   If you have any ideas, I hear you can send them to <nowiki>iaupublic@iap.fr</nowiki>.
 img: https://imgs.xkcd.com/comics/exoplanet_names.png
 ---
+{{incomplete transcript|We don't use tables in transcripts for accessibily reasons, please use only text.}}

 [Text above the first frame of the comic:]

 August 2013: